wongandydev/DaysOfSwiftLeetCode/README.md

-# 100 Days Of Algorithms
+# 100 Days Of LeetCode - Swft

-### This is my attempt at 100 days of Algorithms
+### This is my attempt at 100 days of LeetCode
-Note: While doing this challenge, my goal is to learn another program langauge such as C and write algorithms using that new language instead.
-My goal is to switch the syntax every 20 days of algorithms. #challengeWithATwist

 ### Start Date: March 19th, 2020

 ### Log:
 - - - -

-#### These are backlogged, I already submitted then but didn't record when I finished so I am adding them after the fact.
+#### These are backlogged, I already submitted them but didn't record when I finished so I am adding them after the fact.

 <!---->
 <details>